xebia-functional/cellular-automata/blog/README.md

 typically uniform and unchanging over time, but this is not strictly required.

 It's fun to watch a cellular automaton evolve, but cellular automata are more than mere mathematical toys.
+Stanisław Ulam and John von Neumann discovered cellular automate in the 1940s during their time together at Los Alamos National Laboratory.
 In 1970, John Conway introduced the _Game of Life_, the two-dimensional cellular automaton now famous for its blocks, beehives, boats, blinkers, pulsars, gliders, and spaceships.
 In 1982, Conway published a proof of Turing-completeness, putting the automaton on the same computational footing as Turing machines and lambda calculus.
-Also in the 1980s, Stephen Wolfram systematically studied _elementary cellular automata_ — one-dimensional cellular automata of irreducible simplicity.
-In 1985, Wolfram conjectured that one of these automata, called Rule #110, was Turing-complete, and in 2004, Matthew Cook published the proof.
+Also in the 1980s, Stephen Wolfram published _A New Kind of Science_, wherein he systematically studied _elementary cellular automata_ — one-dimensional cellular automata of irreducible simplicity.
+In 1985, Wolfram conjectured that one of these automata, called Rule

-In this post, we are going to bring elementary cellular automata to life using the Rust programming language and the [Bevy](https://bevyengine.org/) game engine.
-We'll learn a few things about cellular automata, Rust, entity-component-system architecture, and basic game development.
+#110, was Turing-complete, and in 2004, Matthew Cook published the proof.

 ## Elementary cellular automata